Did you know chickens can purr? Neither did I, until one day one of my chickens did just that.

-Today was laying down some compost and top soil and mulching it in readiness for planting.
+I learned they like to help when I was laying down some compost and top soil and mulching it in readiness for spring planting.
 I started at one end of the raised beds, mixing in and smoothing out the soil.
-They followed, moving the soil around, giving it an extra mix (and the fact that they found the odd bug whilst helping me – well a win win situation I think).
+They followed, moving the soil around, giving it an extra mix.
+(And the fact that they found the odd grub whilst helping me – well a win win situation I think).

-At first, I couldn’t figure out what the noise was as it sounded very similar to a cats purr, or who was making it, and each time I looked up she stopped.
-However, by surreptitiously raising my eyes without lifting my head I realised that she was so happily content that Gertie was actually purring.
+At first, I couldn’t figure out what the noise was as it sounded very similar to a cats purr.
+Or who was making it, as each time I looked up she stopped.
+However, by surreptitiously raising my eyes without lifting my head I realised that she was so happily content that she was actually purring.
 And that just made my day.

 Once the dust bath was done she decided it was time to get back to work.
-I have determined that the Gertie is either the smartest one, or the laziest.
-She worked out that as I dig up weeds, I also dig up great bugs.
-She took to following me and checking out my weeding work, happily snarfing up bugs as she found them with very little work on her behalf.
+Now chickens are both smart, and lazy.
+They easily worked out that as I dig up weeds, I also dig up great bugs.
+I ended up with the chickens following me and checking out my weeding work.
+They happily snarfed up bugs as they were unearthed, with very little work required.
 Easy, peasy.

-As I moved down an area of weeds she started getting closer and closer, until finally she was side by side with me.
-Me digging and her straight in there to collect the fruits of my labour.
+As I moved down an area of weeds they started getting closer and closer, until finally they were side by side with me.
+Me digging and the chickens straight in there to collect the fruits of my labour.
 Definitely smart.